TimCares/MasterThesis/docs/thesis/experiments/memory_bank_vs_ddp.typ

 ) <me_forward_comparison>

-- compared to normal DDP, the memory bank approach with momentum encoder adds on average 5 minutes per epoch, so the overhead is marginal

-- in @zs_imagenet_itc_vs_mb we show the results of this approach
-- we see that the performance does not exceed that of the the standard gathering from all devices with just 511 negative examples (effective batch size of 512)
-- while we can observe that the zero-shot accuracy on ImageNet-1K exceeds that of the vanilla ITC approach towards the end of training, we consider such small improvement as worthwile, considering the amount of additional complexity required to achieve it
-- even though the memory bank approach looks more promising to achieve a higher accuracy than the previous approach, as the latter appears to saturate towards the end of training, but this would require longer training times
+The result is shown in @zs_imagenet_itc_vs_mb.
+The additional forward pass of the momentum encoder adds approximately 5 minutes per epoch, which we cosider as marginal.
+However, the performance does not exceed that of the the standard gathering from all devices with just 511 negative examples (effective batch size of 512).
+The experiment seems more promising to achieve a higher accuracy with more epochs, compared to the previous approach, as the latter appears to saturate towards the end of training, but a longer training is both financially unsustainable for us, and lacks efficiency, which we cosider as a key aspect of our work.
-- with a batch size of 256, the model is already trained for almost a combined 90k steps, and we consider longer training times as both out of scope for this work, and too long to consider our approach as efficient
-  - (the actual step size in training is around 45k (@zs_imagenet_itc_vs_mb left), as we divide the whole dataset between both GPUs, meaning the batch size is doubled to 512)
-- another reason is that we are going to introduce a new definition of similarity between image and text, which will be infeasible in combination with a memory bank

 #let st(r) = text(8pt)[#r]
 #figure(